azavea/grout-2018-fellowship/docs/demo-framework.md

 - Most of the "Angular vs. React" blog posts I was able to find come out in favor of React, for a number of reasons (see [further reading](#further-reading) for links).
-This doesn't necessarily sway me, since I don't put much stock in hype, but a consistent criticism that came up in every piece I read was that Angular relies heavily on keeping markup and templating separate from JavaScript, which is a part of frontend development that frustrates me me.
-Skimming the docs, I suspect I'll have less fun learning Angular than I would learning other frameworks I considered (specifically React and Vue.js).
+This doesn't necessarily sway me, since I don't put much stock in hype, but the opinion was consistent enough that it made an impression on me.

-- Although TypeScript is not required to use Angular, all of the docs are written in TypeScript, and I would want to learn it for the sake of learning it anyway.
+- Although TypeScript is not required to use Angular, all of the Angular docs are written in TypeScript, and I would want to learn it for the sake of learning it anyway.
 While I'm interested in learning TypeScript, this would further increase the amount